 This whole damned world, she thought.
 No matter where she went, the corruption dug its claws into her and wouldn’t let go.

 Tomal nodded.
 “Realistically, there’s still not much she can do.
-And the Grilvayns will probably be more upset at Synda than at you.”
+The Grilvayns will probably be more upset at Synda than at you.”

-“Because she made a scene in public!
+“Because she made a scene in public.
 And in the presence of, well, me.”
-Tomal shrugged, looking a bit embarrassed.
+Tomal looked a bit embarrassed.

 “How is that fair?”
 Daria demanded.
 “She’s not the one who cheated on someone!”